 Multiple Formats To Master To

 We put the final master into Ozone 7.
 This program allows us to hear the result of the song put into any media format.
 There are multiple places to put your music online.
 Each has their own independent set of rules, and those rules are not standardized.
 Ozone lets us hear what those separate rules sound like before placing them on the different sites.
 Spotify is different than Sound Cloud, who is different from YouTube.
 You get the idea.

 Right now there is no standard.
 We have to make a different master for each.
-A studio that hands you just one, does not understand that problem.
+A studio that hands you just one does not understand that problem.
 Ozone 7 makes it possible to adjust for the many different media formats while listening back and forth from the master.
 This flexibility lets us make those adjustments sound better because we hear what it does to your music and we can compensate for those variances for the best possible result.
-We will provide you several different masters based upon those individual site criteria.
+We will provide you several different masters based on those individual site criteria.
 Please refer to our Media Page for song examples.

 A Pristine Approach